 The itinerary for this trip is flexible for a couple of reasons.
 The weather may be a factor, and we like to allow these older campers to have an input on some things they do.
 While on the trip, they will cook their meals and may do activities such as hiking, swimming, tubing or boating, relaxing, and exploring.
 The campers will spend their first night at YMCA Camp Algonquin preparing for the trip.
 They will learn about caring for equipment and trip expectations.
-After packing the vehicles, they will depart camp on Monday and return Wednesday early evening.
+After packing the vehicles, they will depart camp on Monday and return Thursday afternoon.
+Pick-up will be Friday at 4pm.